MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyAuthorizationPolicy.md

 ### -DefaultUserRolePermissions
 defaultUserRolePermissions
-To construct, see NOTES section for DEFAULTUSERROLEPERMISSIONS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DEFAULTUSERROLEPERMISSIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDefaultUserRolePermissions